Who We Are

 Communications and Education Program Manager

 Steve Lommele is the communications and education program manager.
-In this role, he leads communications and stakeholder engagement, supports technical assistance and capacity building, and collaborates with internal and external partners to build a future where everyone can ride and drive electric.
+In this role, he leads communications and stakeholder engagement, supports technical assistance and capacity building, and collaborates with internal and external partners.

 Steve joined the Joint Office as program manager in 2024, but previously supported the Joint Office from 2022-2024 as interim communications and stakeholder engagement lead through a detail assignment from the National Renewable Energy Laboratory.